elytopia/Info-Sec-Hammerer-and-Brunori/README.md

 You can find our original source code in the folder "image-scripts", where the scripts are used to extract the results from the log file created by enjoy-env.py and train.py

+PS: Unfortunately we were not able to upload the models as they are too large.